Career Fair Confidential: Making the Most of Your Opportunities

 First a couple definitions: there are job fairs and career fairs.
 Job fairs in the hospitality industry are generally hosted by individual organizations, like Starbuck’s looking to fill specific positions and holding their own recruitment days, or big resorts hiring seasonal staff.
-Career fairs, on the other hand, are organized by universities and colleges on the institution’s premises, where job seekers looking for a hotel job, for instance, can visit booths run by Starwood, Hyatt, Delta, Fairmont and others.
+Career fairs, on the other hand, are organized by universities and colleges on the institution’s premises, where job seekers looking for a hotel job, for instance, can visit booths run by different companies.
 If you’re embarking on a hospitality career, these fairs are ideal for getting the right information on the industry.

 Why the career fair?

-The shortage of talent in the hospitality industry has made the career fair an indispensable recruitment tool for hospitality companies hiring both reactively and proactively – for specific positions and future openings.
-Says Romoff, “Successful companies at career fairs are there proactively.
-They are attending whether they need people or not.
-They’re getting the message out, ‘this is a great place to work, we’re interested in talking to you.’”
+The career fair is an indispensable recruitment tool for hospitality companies hiring both reactively and proactively – for specific positions and future openings.
 In addition to scouting for talent, they are also branding themselves, putting their companies on the map, and creating a positive buzz among job seekers.